hosking/persistence/proposals/simple-transactions/Overview.md

   executing a *transactional block*
 * Explicit notion of status of an object within a transaction (readable, writable)
-* Transaction conflicts expressed in terms of read and write sets, allowing implementation choice of granularity
+* Transaction conflicts expressed in terms of read and write sets, allowing implementation choice of granularity (on transactional tables and memories)
 * Adds transactional tables, memories, and globals so that all kinds of storage may be accessed transactionally
-* Allows non-transactional data to be accessed within transactions (may wish to reconsider this decision, but it does provide a possibly useful "escape hatch")
+* Allows non-transactional data to be accessed within transactions (may wish to reconsider this decision, but it does provide a possibly useful "escape hatch"); no concurrency control or rollback apply to those data

 ### Types